minipadKB/minipad-wiki/docs/minipad/introduction.md

 ### demura

 Demura is our PCB expert.
 With his expertise he designs the PCBs for the minipad.
-He was the first person to join team!
+He was the first person to join the team!

 demura#4241